bamason2/ttc066-module/docs/notes/Section_4.md

 0
 \end{array}\right) \nonumber $$

-To output the same values from the three state version of the model you need (from the state definitions of that version);
+To output the same values from the three state version of the model you need;

 $$
 C=\left(\begin{array}{ccc}